open-energy-transition/form-energy-storage/doc/plotting.rst

 3. `carrier_filter`: Specifies the energy carriers or technologies (e.g., power, electricity, storage, heat) relevant to the figure.
 4. `group_carrier`: Specifies the names used for each carrier.
 Same names are aggregated.
 5. `plot`: Determines the type of plot or visualization to be used (e.g., "detail" for detailed data, "overview" for broader data representation).
+6. `figsize`: Determines the figsize of the plots.
+If not defined, the default size are chosen.
 6. `plot_kw`: Additional keyword arguments for the plot (e.g., title, labels, and axis).

 Breakdown of the components: